 How the WhatsApp platform works

-WhatsApp requires an internet connection to send messages (and receive them).
-Unlike SMS, mobile users need to download this app to their devices.
-WhatsApp messages can’t be delivered to people who don’t have the app.
+Another key difference between SMS and WhatsApp is that for the latter, mobile users need to download the designated app to their devices.
+WhatsApp messages can't be delivered to people who don't have the app.

 So, SMS is a native app that everyone with a mobile can access.
 And WhatsApp is a more flexible messaging app that relies on the internet.
 Here's what else you need to know if you're considering one of these two communication channels for marketing.

-1. Bulk messaging
+1. Bulk or automated messages

 Mass messaging is essential for broadcasting promotional content to a wide audience.
 For example, if you need to generate awareness about a new product or promote a flash sale, creating a single message that gets sent to your entire marketing database is the most effective way of doing this.
 However, not all mobile channels support or allow bulk messaging, and WhatsApp is one of them.

 WhatsApp has threatened legal action against businesses that use the app to send bulk or automated messages.
-This is a significant problem for those that need this feature to raise awareness and engagement quickly.
+This is a significant problem for those who need this feature to raise awareness and engagement quickly.

 However, there are workarounds, such as using pre-approved templates, which you can use to send the same type of notifications to contacts over and over again.
 But these don't allow for much creativity.
 There are also limits on the number of conversations you can initiate with new contacts each day, plus other restrictions.
 So getting to grips with WhatsApp for mass marketing purposes is somewhat complex.